toastedqu/toastedqu.github.io/content/en/docs/ml/supervised.md

 - Cons

 # Linear Models
-- All linear models are parametric
+- All linear models are parametric.

 Types: